Orthoptic uses of atropine

 Information for patients from the Orthoptic Department

-Why should my child use the atropine ointment / drops?
+Why has my child been prescribed atropine ointment / drops?

-Your child has been prescribed atropine by your ophthalmologist after consultation with your orthoptist for one of the following reasons.
+Your ophthalmologist has prescribed your child atropine, after speaking with your orthoptist.
+They made this decision for one of the following reasons.

-As an alternative to patching treatment.
+1. As an alternative to patching treatment.
 To improve the vision of your child’s lazy eye.
-In the few exceptional cases where patching has been refused by your child, atropine ointment / drops may be prescribed.
+If your child has refused patching, we may prescribe atropine ointment / drops.

-- the pupils may not have dilated sufficiently with the cyclopentolate drops at a previous visit, especially if the eyes are dark in colour, or
+• Your child's pupils may not have dilated sufficiently with the Cyclopentolate drops at a previous appointment.
+Especially if your child's eyes are dark in colour.

 What will happen to my child’s eye / vision when we use atropine?

-If your child goes to school or nursery you should tell their teacher that they are using eye drops / ointment, as their blurred vision may interfere with their close work (for example reading and writing).
+If your child goes to school or nursery, tell their teacher that they are using eye drops / ointment.
+The blurred vision may interfere with their school work (for example reading and writing).

 How long do the effects of the atropine last?

-The blurred vision, caused by the atropine, will last for approximately seven days after the last instillation.
-The pupil may remain dilated for up to 14 days.
+The blurred vision, caused by the atropine, will last for approximately 7 days after the last instillation.
+Your child's pupil may remain dilated for up to 14 days.

 Are there any side effects?

-The side effects are rare but may include:
+The side effects are rare but may include the following.

-If you notice any of these side effects, stop the atropine immediately and contact your doctor or the Orthoptic Department.
+If you notice any of these side effects, stop the atropine immediately.
+Contact your doctor or the Orthoptic Department.

 What should I do before using atropine?